 A well-set conference room should have not just tables and chairs, but also the proper equipment.
 Without this equipment you can’t really utilize the room to its full potential.

 Nowadays, every conference room needs to be equipped with a large TV screen.
 For any conference calls or presentations, a TV screen is essential to ensure everyone in the room can get a clear visual.
+You can also place a conference credenza under the TV to keep the room organized.

 Audio / Video System